 The owners of 16700 33rd Ave North, in the suburb of Plymouth, love Christmas, Christmas lights, and Christmas music so much that they've created one of the most legendary holiday light displays in the Twin Cities.

 The Fischer family's house has thousands of lights timed to flash and dance with Christmas music, which is broadcast on an FM transmitter (103.3 FM) so only you and the other spectators get to hear it via a car radio, and not the Fischer's neighbors.
-The display is on from early December (Dec.
-1 in 2017) until New Year's Eve.
+The display is on from the beginning of December until New Year's Eve.

 This event is not in the Twin Cities, but if you are heading north this holiday season, stop by Bentleyville in Duluth, Minnesota.
 This free attraction recently moved from Nathan Bentley's home in Cloquet to the Bayfront Festival Park in Duluth, where there is much more room for the hundreds of thousands of lights, fire pits for roasting marshmallows, live music on the weekends, and Santa—and it's all free!